mlhonke/mlhonke.github.io/_posts/2020-08-20-Spaceship-Game-Development-Optimization.markdown

 A major optimization was to switch the way I was thinking about planets.
 Instead of thinking of them as solid objects I realized I can represent them as hollow shells, with no blocks inside.
 When a player removes a block, I can add internal blocks at that time.
 These can be randomly generated based on the terrain properties of that area, and the player's position.
 As the player mines or damages a planet the removed blocks can offset the memory cost of the newly generated blocks.
 This limits me from pre-generating underground structures for the player to find, which I don't see as a critical gameplay feature for a spaceship game.

+Generating only the surface cubes works well with my underlying **octree** data structure, since its sparse nature allows it to only stores cubes that exist.
+If I was instead using contiguously allocated arrays I would be allocating memory effectively for a surface as thick as the array's height.

 # Current Benchmark
 I mentioned previously that I'd like to have 2048<sup>3</sup> planets.
 However a 1024<sup>3</sup> planet already looks quite massive.
 I can't say I wouldn't mind even bigger planets, but I need to keep memory and FPS in mind.
 From a gameplay perspective a 1024<sup>3</sup> planet takes almost 14 minutes (if flat terrain) for a player to complete one full loop around at a typical 5 block / second movement speed.
 That covers only a narrow band around 4 out of the 6 faces.
 A 1024<sup>3</sup> planet should be plenty large to build a base, and get a first ship together.